supernova4869/s_mmpbsa/docs/_build/html/_sources/api.rst.txt

 2. **Support new input file formats**: You can add support for new file formats in the parse_tpr, parse_ndx and parse_xtc modules.

-3. **Enhance analysis functionality**: You can add new analysis methods and visualization functions in the analyzation module.
+3. **Enhance analysis functionality**: You can add new analysis methods and visualization functions in the analysis module.

 4. **Optimize performance**: You can optimize the calculation core to improve calculation speed and memory usage efficiency.